 Search “cybersecurity” on the internet and undoubtedly you’ll see headlines like, “The Cybersecurity Talent Gap is an Industry Crisis” and “The Cybersecurity Skills Shortage is Only Getting Worse.”
-Not only do I see this in global surveys of IT professionals, but I hear it about it constantly from my colleagues in the field.
+Not only do I see this in global surveys of IT professionals, but I hear about it constantly from my colleagues in the field.

 The cybersecurity profession is tackling this by bolstering both undergraduate and graduate degrees that teach students necessary skills.
 The University of Washington, for example, offers a master of science in cybersecurity engineering degree with a curriculum focused on the core security principles: protection (harden information infrastructures to resist attacks), detection (hunt down intruders), and correction (respond to attacks to minimize losses).